Covariant Symanzik identities: Graphs, paths, and loops

 \subsection{Measures on paths and loops}

-In this section, we will use the probability measures $\P_{x}$ to construct two families of measures on $\P(\G)$ which will play a central role in this work.
-We assume again that $\G$ is a weighted graph with a well.
+In this section, we will use the probability measures $\P_{x}$ to construct two families of measures on $\CP(\G)$ which will play a central role in this work.
+We assume as always that $\G$ is a weighted graph with a well.

 The first family of measures is defined as follows.